- About Us

 |12 wk||$9,795||None||Teaching, Public Health, Eastern Philosophy, Nepali language, Agriculture, Environmental Conservation/Trekking in the Himalaya, Safari, White Water Rafting, Meditation Course|

 Global Routes is not only the first organization of its kind, launching immersion Gap programs in 1986 but the only Gap Year provider offering full immersion Gap programs.
-Global Routes brings people with different worldviews together in order to foster a strong global community.
-We believe that the best way to create meaningful cross-cultural relationships is through immersion in small, rural communities abroad.
-Living and working with people throughout the world challenges both you and local community members to step outside of your boundaries and open your hearts and minds to new people and cultures.
+Global Routes brings people with different worldviews together to foster a stronger global community.
+We believe that the best way to create meaningful, cross-cultural relationships is through immersion in small, rural communities abroad.
+Living and working with people throughout the world challenges both our students and local community members to step outside of their boundaries and open their hearts to new cultures.